TokardDev/protobase/readme.md

 4 tacts buttons

-## features
-LED matrix control
-Animations
-Reading from SD card
-Face changing via buttons
-Customizable faces
-Direct connection to LED panels via custom hub
-Gerber files available for DIY-ers
-Option to purchase pre-programmed hubs

 ## Other

 I had a great time working on this code and it's definitely one of my biggest personal projects !

 I would like to give a big thank you to PanickingLynx for his help with the hardware aspect of this project!
 They did a similar project that inspired me a lot, don't hesitate to check !

-I want to add that this project is completely open-source and the sale of hubs is mainly to open up the world of protogens to more people, support my work if someone decides to, and to offer a product made for this purpose, not just disguised dropshipping like some others.
-If anyone needs any help, I am always open to questions and happy to help in any way I can.
+I want to add that this project is completely open-source and is mainly to open up the world of protogens to more people.

 Making my project useful for others is truly something fantastic for me.
 I am happy to have the opportunity to share and help someone.